-Cruises to Canada rank really high on my wanna-do list of favorite cruise itineraries.
-Almost all cruise ships for a cruise to Canada conveniently depart from the east coast of the U.S. Maybe it’s the scenery or the ever-changing weather or just a particular port.
+Cruises to Canada rank really high on my list of favorite cruise itineraries.
+Maybe it’s the scenery or the ever-changing weather or just a particular port.
 Canada cruise ports offer so much to do, eat and see that you’ll probably forget you’re still in North America.

 I’ve put together a list of what I suggest to do at the most visited Canada cruise ports.
-You can choose to purchase a ship shore excursion or in some cases, simply walk from your ship.
+You can choose to purchase a ship shore excursion or in some cases, simply walk from your ship into town.

 Sydney, Nova Scotia

 - A stroll through Sydney right from the cruise terminal.
 Chocolate lovers: be sure to visit the Cape Breton Fudge Company on Prince Street.